vincenteof/vincenteof-obsidian/200 - Materials/230 - Podcasts/DHH with Lex.md

 # DHH with Lex

-They are focusing on Ruby on Rails, Remote Job, Car Racing, AI, Vibe Coding, Marraige, Parenting, Flowm,
+They are focusing on Ruby on Rails, Remote Job, Car Racing, AI, Vibe Coding, Marraige, Parenting, Flow, Fortune and Luck.

 # References
 https://x.com/geekplux/status/1965946813858590826